digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

     You are able to change the log level of the Canton loggers using the remote console command ``node.health.set_log_level(Level.DEBUG)``.

-        * Confirm that the log level changes to DEBUG and back.
+        * Confirm that the log level changes to DEBUG and change it back again.

 * **Command Id / Trace Id in Application Logs**

-    Your applications provide a trace-id or command-id in their logs that can be correlated with the Canton logs.
+    Your applications provide a trace-id or at least the command-id in their logs that can be correlated with the Canton logs.
+    Please consult our :ref:`guide on how to add end-to-end tracing <open-tracing-ledger-api-client>` to your application.

-        * Verify that you can find the trace-id in your application logs and correlate it with the Canton logs.
+        * Verify that you can find the trace-id or command-id in your application logs and correlate it with the Canton logs.

 .. _support_metrics: